mighteejim/linode-cli-ai/linodecli_build/templates/ml-pipeline/docs/README.md

 ## Quickstart

 1. Copy `.env.example` to `.env` and fill in any required values.
-2. Deploy with `linode-cli ai deploy`.
+2. Deploy with `linode-cli build deploy`.